asa55/asa55.github.io/assets/content/controls.md

 ## Adaptive Control

 What do you do when you don't have a model?
-Adaptive control isn't it, but the good news is that if you have a model where the parameters are linearly seperable, then we can use adaptive control to estimate the parameters online, which is pretty cool and extremely useful (even as an alternative method for system identification).
+Adaptive control isn't it, but the good news is that if you have a model where the parameters are linearly separable, then we can use adaptive control to estimate the parameters online, which is pretty cool and extremely useful (even as an alternative method for system identification).

 Also, a little less strictly, you can pick among certain reasonable models in standard-form and adapt to the parameters of that model.
 This is basically just a minor workaround to the situation where you don't have an existing form for a model for your system, but you still want the benefits of adaptive control (namely that performance can be optimized in real-time online while the system is live).